 What is accutane?

 This medicine is a powerful retinoid and is used for the treatment of persistent and severe acne that has not cleared using other skin or oral medications.
 Retinoids are a class of chemicals derived from Vitamin A, the most well known being the acne drug commonly known as Accutane.
-Its proper name is isotretinoin and generic forms, called Amnesteem and Claravis, are also available, but in this article it will be referred to as Accutane.
+Its proper name is isotretinoin and generic forms, called Amnesteem and Claravis, are also available, but in this article it will be referred to as Accutane or Roaccutane.
 This medicine has been used to successfully treat moderate and severe acne and prevent acne scarring for over two decades.

 How does accutane work?

 Accutane for acne works by decreasing the production of oil and changes the skin’s characteristics, thereby impeding the unusual hardening of the skin.
 Although it can be very effective, it is also very dangerous and is not the best treatment for everyone.
 Accutane for acne is a prescription drug and can only be prescribed by a physician who is registered with Doctor Online, a program created by Accutane For Acne to ensure that these acne treatments are used in a safe manner.
 Any patient who receives this medication, as well as the pharmacy that fills the prescription, must also register with the Doctor Online program.
 Click here to start an online consult with a doctor to obtain this medication online.

 Accutane is able to combat acne by shutting down all the oil glands in your body.
 Acne is caused by pores becoming clogged with oily secretions and bacteria feeds on these secretions beneath your skin.
 Your body recognizes the bacteria presence treats clogged pores as an infection.
 These minor infections are essentially a skin irritation that makes pimples and zits appear red and swollen.
 By stopping your skin from secreting oil, Accutane causes acne to go away permanently for most people.
 It is a very effective treatment for pimples, but it is not without side effects.